We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

-You can apply for your eVisa online via the eVisa portal https://evisa.go.ke/evisa.html.
-Please ensure that you apply at least 3-4 weeks prior to your travel dates as approval for the eVisa takes up to 7 working days to process.
+You can apply for your eVisa online via the eVisa portal https://evisa.go.ke.
+Please ensure that you allow sufficient time prior to your travel dates as approval for the eVisa can take up to 7-10 working days to process.
 Once the eVisa is issued, it is valid for 3 months.
 You must print a copy of your visa to present to the Immigration Officer at your point of entry.
 You may not be notified when the visa is issued so it is the traveller's responsibility to sign into their account at the eVisa portal to check - the visa will be available to download from your account once issued.

 The following eVisa types are available (please note there are no visa fees for children under the age of 16) - all costs subject to change: